-- Relevant keywords for your site (Bug out Bag)
+- Relevant keywords for your site through content creation (Bug out Bag)

 - Naturally related articles (Bags, gear, tactics)

-- Content that is likely going to keep people on site longer
+- Original content that is likely going to keep people on site longer

 Here is my example.

-I now have three articles.
+I now have three articles in my content production pipeline.
 My hero article is going after my major keyword: Bug out Bag Guide.
 It is then narrowed down to a Guide for Cat owners.

-I have also written two more articles that relate the Guide in some meaningful way.
-One is a review of a camping knife, the other is about how to find clean water.
+I have also written two more kinds of content that relate the guide in some meaningful way.
+One piece of content a written review of a camping knife, the other is about how to find clean water.
 I could add many more specific articles to this Content Hub.